-- All personnel, including state and federal employees, contractors, subcontractors, and tenants will follow this plan, in accordance with state and federal laws. - This plan will be onsite during all ground-disturbing activities - All federal employees, contractors, subcontractors, and tenants will be trained in the use of this plan by watching the following 12-minute video:
+- All personnel, including state and federal employees, contractors, subcontractors, and tenants will follow this plan, in accordance with state and federal laws. - This plan will be onsite during all ground-disturbing activities - The Contractor or employee/tenant activity proponent will ensure that everyone performing ground disturbing activities on the job/activity site has reviewed the 12 minute video titled "Inadvertent Discovery of Cultural Resources or Human Remains: Training for Field Staff" (available at bit.ly/Inadvertent-Discovery-training).

-bit.ly/Inadvertent-Discovery-training